THIS WAY UP News

 Strengthening your self-efficacy or self-belief, is a great way to tackle the fear of failure.

 Self-efficacy is defined as how much we believe in our ability to achieve a goal.
-Or put simple, believing in yourself!
+Or put simply, believing in yourself!

 learning through_failure